aravind-alpha/ApacheSpark-Scala/README.md

 You can Learn More about Apache Spark [Here](https://data-flair.training/blogs/spark-tutorial/)

+## Requirements:
-## Now Let's set up the BigData Dev Environment for Windows or Linux:
+## Now Let's set up the BigData Spark Dev Environment for Windows / Linux:

 ## WINDOWS(64-Bit):
 - **NOTE:**